-Applications for a variety of outstanding membership opportunities are now, or will soon be open!
+Applications for a variety of outstanding membership opportunities are now open!

 Plan now to join over 1,100 Sigma Tau Deltans at our 2020 International Convention, March 25-28 in Las Vegas, NV.
 Over $12,000 will be awarded for student works presented at the convention.
 View convention submissions to review the call for papers and roundtables.
 Featured speakers for the 2020 Convention include Terry Tempest Williams and Michael Branch.

 Sigma Tau Delta’s Chapter Project Grants are designed to encourage local chapters to be innovative in developing projects that further the goals of the Society.
 The Society will award a limited number of grants, for up to $500 each, to support local chapter activities.
 Funds may be requested for separate projects or for parts of larger projects, and chapters should explore ways to use Project Grants in combination with funds secured from other sources.
 Funds may be requested for ongoing projects, but there is no guarantee that projects funded during one grant period will receive funding in future grant periods.

 The Elaine W. Hughes Outstanding Advisor Award is given annually to recognize Advisors who give generously of their time, talent, and creativity to a local chapter.
 The award recognizes Advisors and mentors who foster a spirit of scholarly exchange in the local chapter.
 The recipient of the Elaine W. Hughes Outstanding Advisor Award will receive a $500 check from Sigma Tau Delta and a commemorative plaque.